Search This Blog

 • Quality is not relevant in non-tech projects

-• This is a biased statement thinking manual testing, automated testing, robotic process automation, and a number of other quality control and quality assurance related professions that has emerged.
+• This is a biased statement thinking manual testing, automated testing, robotic process automation, and several other quality control and quality assurance related professions that has emerged.
 Quality is a function of risk (Rajagopalan, 2023) and wherever there is a project, there is risk.
-So, to say that quality is limited only to technical projects and further more not relevant in non-technical projects is losing the foundations of total quality management principles.
+So, to say that quality is limited only to technical projects and furthermore not relevant in non-technical projects is losing the foundations of total quality management principles.

 • Cost is not relevant to agile projects